warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-an-evm-contract.md

 2. Initialize a new Foundry project:

     ```bash
-    forge init
+    forge init --no-commit
     ```

 ## 3. Create a smart contract

 Your contract is already created at `src/Counter.sol`.
 We will reuse and deploy the same contract.

-## 4. Compile and Deploy the contract
+## 4. Compile and deploy the contract

 To compile & deploy your contract, run this command: